opensearch-project/documentation-website/_benchmark/reference/workloads/operations.md

 Additionally, if there are multiple documents or corpora, OpenSearch Benchmark tries to index all documents in parallel in two ways:

 1. Each client starts at a different point in the corpus.
-For example, in a track with 2 corpora and 5 clients, clients 1, 3, and 5 begin with the first corpus, whereas clients 2 and 4 start with the second corpus.
+For example, in a workload with 2 corpora and 5 clients, clients 1, 3, and 5 begin with the first corpus, whereas clients 2 and 4 start with the second corpus.
 2. Each client is assigned to multiple documents.
 Client 1 starts with the first split of the first document of the first corpus.
 Then it will move on to the first split of the first document of the second corpus, and so on.

 ### Options